devolo/cockpit_open_frontend/README.md

   Where <_platform_> is windows, macos, or linux.

 - the executable and the data folder are located in:
-   * windows: …/Cockpit-open-frontend/build/windows/runner/Release
+   * windows: …/cockpit_open_frontend/build/windows/runner/Release
-   * Linux: …/Cockpit-open-frontend/build/linux/release/bundle
+   * Linux: …/cockpit_open_frontend/build/linux/release/bundle
-   * macos:
+   * macos: …/cockpit_open_frontend/build/macos/Build/Products/Release

 - navigate in terminal to the containing path and run
    * on windows ".\devoloCockpit" (!double tap on the executable will throw an Error)
-   * on linux/macos "./devoloCockpit"
+   * on linux "./devoloCockpit"
+   * on macos "./cockpit_open_frontend.app"

 <img src="images/overviewENG.png"  width="700">